 Estonia's political landscape is dominated by security concerns given its border with Russia and significant Russian-speaking minority population.
 The Reform Party-led coalition government has prioritized defense spending and digital security initiatives.
 Economic challenges including inflation and housing costs in Tallinn have created openings for opposition parties.
 The Center Party, traditionally popular among Russian-speaking Estonians, has seen declining support amid the war in Ukraine, while newer parties compete for younger voters.

-The polling data shown above is sourced from Wikipedia's comprehensive collection of opinion polling articles for Estonia's upcoming federal election.
-The chart visualizes polling trends over time, compiled from reputable national and international polling organizations.
+The polling chart shown above is sourced from Wikipedia's comprehensive collection of opinion polling articles for Estonia's upcoming federal election.
+The chart visualises polling trends over time, compiled from reputable national and international polling organisations and maintained by Wikipedia's editor community.

-Opinion polls measure voter intentions at a point in time and have a typical margin of error of ±2-4 percentage points.
-Different polling firms use varying methodologies including phone surveys, online panels, and in-person interviews.
-For the most accurate picture, consider looking at polling averages and trends rather than individual surveys.
+Opinion polls measure voter intentions at a point in time and have a typical published margin of error of ±2–4 percentage points.
+Different polling firms use varying methodologies including phone surveys, online panels, and in-person interviews — and these methodological differences are a significant cause of the visible disagreement between firms polling the same race.
+For the most accurate picture of opinion, look at the trend in averages rather than any individual survey.

 Date to be confirmed